Springfield Farm, Avoca, New South Wales © Springfield Farm

 Where: a three-hour drive from Perth

-Situated between the laidback town of Margaret River and a beach, Burnside Organic Farm grows avocados, grapes, honey and capers, and even has its own minimal-intervention winery onsite.
+Situated between the laidback town of Perth and a beach, Burnside Organic Farm grows avocados, grapes, honey and capers, and even has its own minimal-intervention winery onsite.
 The bungalows here were made for a romantic getaway – think outdoor stone baths, wood fireplaces and open-plan living.

 How to experience it: Help feed the farm animals, have a private tasting at the winery and simply enjoy the rustic lifestyle.